 How do you do it?

-The “how” can be a great point of difference if your company does things just a little differently.
+The “how” can be a great point of differentiation if your company does things just a little differently.
 Often, tech startups do their best to convey the “how” in their mission statements, as it’s a good way to showcase innovation and leadership.

 Fitness technology and product retailer Fitbit, for example, “designs products and experiences that fit seamlessly into your life.”
 The “how” in this instance is intriguing to potential customers, and the partnership of design and experience is likely a draw for top talent, too.